priom/ReactWeather/README.md

 # ReactWeather

-Built with Javascript ES6, ReactJS JSX, Axios, OpenWeather API and deployed to Heroku.
+Built with Javascript ES6, ReactJS, Foundation 6, Webpack, Axios, OpenWeather API and deployed to Heroku.

 1. Git clone the project
 2. Do npm install